akhenry/openmct-yamcs/README.md

 ## Limitations
 Right now the Open MCT - YAMCS adapter can only be configued for a single YAMCS instance at a time.
 We hope to address this in a future release.

+wee woo wee woo i'm just a pointless change to trigger a test on a PR yayyyyy